 Top Three Popular Posts

-Sunday 5 May 2019
+Sunday, 5 May 2019

-Cannabis and the FDA
+Cannabis and the Food and Drug Administration

 'To reschedule marijuana through the executive branch, the secretary of the Department of Health and Human Services (HHS) or an outside party would have to file a petition, which would then be reviewed by the attorney general, who has usually delegated that responsibility to the Drug Enforcement Administration (DEA).